criogenox/A_WRCC-Cpp-library-version_plot-capabilities/README.md

 * Standard template library features up to C++20.
 * Heavy use of smart pointers for the sake of design simplicity.
 * `Plot capabilities` enabled by default employing [matplotlib-cpp header-only library][matplotlib-cpp-url].
-* Improved mathematical curves definition using cubic spline interpolation through the easy-to-use [cxx-spline header-only library for modern C++][cxx-spline-url].
+* Improved mathematical curves definition using monotone cubic Hermite interpolator with PCHIP (Fritsch–Carlson) slope construction.
 * noGUI available (so far) || Qt or wxWidgets user interface planned.

 <!-- LICENSE -->